 AirBorne wings are load tested in excess of 2450 kg.
-Excellent engineering contributes to the relatively lightweight of 58 to 49kg.
+Excellent engineering contributes to the relatively light weight.

 Base

 Attached to the wing by way of a universal joint is the trike base.
 The universal joint allows the free movement of the trike base in pitch and roll by which control is effected.
 The trike base includes the characteristic tricycle undercarriage, power plant and cockpit.